 - Improving jaw structure purely for facial aesthetics

 - Reconfiguring the jaws due to disease or abnormality

-American Addiction Centers did a study on how drug abuse can affect dental health.
-In the study, they acknowledge that each substance damages oral health in unique ways.
+Substance abuse can have a negative impact on oral health.
 However, there are some common reasons for poor oral health throughout most substances.

 There are many substances that leave users with a dry mouth.
 This leads to acid production, which contributes to rotting teeth.
 Acid reflux is another common symptom that addicts experience.
 Acid reflux puts more acid in the mouth, which provides another way for acid to rot enamel and even damage soft tissue.

 A major factor in the destruction of your teeth could be the fact that many substances increase anxiety.
 This will often lead to teeth grinding, which takes a heavy toll on teeth in a short period of time.
 There are even some substances that can result in loss of blood flow, which will contribute to rotting teeth and gums.